anshumch/data-sync-task-agent-switch/README.md

 # data-sync-task-agent-switch

-## The tool enables an user switch DataSync tasks between agents
+## The tool enables an user to switch DataSync tasks between agents

 Steps to deploy:
 - Clone the repo